andrew-werdna/vagrant.dev/README.md

 * [MailCatcher](http://mailcatcher.me/)
 * [Drush](http://drupal.org/project/drush)

-The vagrant machine is set to use IP 33.33.33.10 by default.
+The vagrant machine is set to use IP 33.33.33.10 and 1600 MB RAM by default.

 phpMyAdmin is available on every domain.
 For example: